Skip to Main Content

 The Fair Housing Act

-The Fair Housing Act has been amended a number of times since its initial enactment.
-The law originally only prohibited discrimination on the basis of race, color, religion, or national origin.
-The Act was amended in 1974 to include the prohibition against sex discrimination in the realm of housing.
-In 1988 the act was further amended to include the prohibition of discrimination on the basis of physical or mental handicap as well as on the basis of familial status.
+The Fair Housing Act has been amended several times since its initial enactment.
+The law initially only prohibited discrimination based on race, color, religion, or national origin.
+The Act was amended in 1974 to include the prohibition against sex discrimination in housing.
+In 1988, the act was further amended to include the prohibition of discrimination based on physical or mental handicap and on the basis of familial status.

 Shelley v.
 Kraemer, 334 U.S. 1 (1948).
-The Court ruled that enforcing restrictive covenants against non-white homeownership violated the equal protection clause and due process by denying ownership rights based on race.
+The Supreme Court ruled that enforcing restrictive covenants against non-white homeownership violated the equal protection clause and due process by denying ownership rights based on race.
+While Shelley did not eliminate housing discrimination, it represented a significant step in the legal and moral progression that ultimately led to the Fair Housing Act, emphasizing the necessity for comprehensive legislation to combat systemic inequality in housing.

 Jones v.
 Alfred H. Mayer Co., 392 U.S. 409 (1968).
-The Court ruled that 42 U.S.C. § 1982 prohibits all racial discrimination in property sales by private owners and public authorities, emphasizing Congress's authority under the Thirteenth Amendment to eliminate the remnants of slavery.
+The Supreme Court ruled that 42 U.S.C. § 1982 prohibits all racial discrimination in property sales by private owners and public authorities, emphasizing Congress's authority under the Thirteenth Amendment to eliminate the remnants of slavery.
+This decision was historically significant because it was issued just two months after the assassination of Dr. Martin Luther King Jr. and shortly after the passage of the Fair Housing Act.
+The ruling reinforced the federal government’s authority to combat racial discrimination in housing, including actions by private parties, under the Civil Rights Act of 1866 and the Thirteenth Amendment.

 Trafficante v.
 Metropolitan Life Ins.
 Co., 409 U.S. 205 (1972).
-Two tenants, one white and one black, filed complaints with HUD, alleging racial discrimination by their landlord, which hindered their opportunities in an integrated community.
+Two tenants, one white and one black, filed complaints with the U.S. Department of Housing and Urban Development (HUD), alleging racial discrimination by their landlord, which hindered their opportunities in an integrated community.
 The trial court ruled they lacked standing to sue under the FHA, a decision upheld on appeal.
-However, the U.S. Supreme Court later overturned this ruling, stating that the FHA allows any resident who suffers injury from racial discrimination to sue, emphasizing a broad definition of "person aggrieved."
-The Court noted that HUD recognized the tenants as qualified aggrieved persons under the FHA.
+However, the Court later overturned this ruling, stating that the Fair Housing Act allows any resident who suffers injury from racial discrimination to sue, emphasizing a broad definition of "person aggrieved."
+The Court noted that HUD recognized the tenants as qualified aggrieved persons under the Fair Housing Act.

 Tex.
 Dep't of Hous. & Cmty.
 Affairs v.
 Inclusive Cmtys.
 Project, Inc., 576 U.S. 519 (2015).
-This case supported the "disparate impact" theory under the FHA, allowing challenges to housing practices with discriminatory effects, regardless of intent.
+This case supported the "disparate impact" theory under the Fair Housing Act, allowing challenges to housing practices with discriminatory effects, regardless of intent.
 It was a crucial win for fair housing advocates, promoting non-discriminatory housing policies.

 Bank of Am.
 Corp. v.
 City of Miami, 581 U.S. 189 (2017).
 The plaintiff sued the defendant banks for allegedly violating the FHA by targeting African-American and Latino neighborhoods with discriminatory lending practices.
-The Court ruled that the plaintiff's claims of lost tax revenue and increased expenses were valid under the FHA, stating that foreseeability alone does not establish proximate cause.
+The Court ruled that the plaintiff's claims of lost tax revenue and increased expenses were valid under the Fair Housing Act, stating that foreseeability alone does not establish proximate cause.